This is a sample report for a fictional company — start your free trial to see your site’s real data every Monday.

 No conversion events recorded this week.
 The contact page received 23 sessions — the highest single-week count this year — but no form submission events are being tracked in GA4.
 This is likely a tracking gap, not zero submissions.
 See Recommendation 1.

 Once conversion tracking is confirmed working, WebSignalytics will track contact form submissions week-over-week and alert you to meaningful changes.
+See Recommendation 1.

-change management consultants Ontario✓ mentioned
+change management consultants Ontario ✓ cited

-organisational change consulting Toronto✓ mentioned
+organisational change consulting Toronto ✓ cited

 hybrid workplace strategy consultants Canada